Xilinx/brevitas/docsrc/source/user_guide/qronos.rst

    brevitas_ptq_llm --config=llama3-w4-base.yml --no-quantize

-🧪 We encourage you to try more models and formats, and share results!
+🧪 Next, we will share our results for weight-only quantization and weight-activation quantization for Llama3.2-1B.
+We encourage you to try more models and formats, and share your results!

 Weight-only quantization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~